-Everyone assigned the edited profile are able to pin a post to the top of the group or topics feeds that they have access to.
+Everyone assigned the edited profile can pin up to three posts to the top of the group and topics feeds that they have access to.

 Note: The Pin Post option appears on the post overflow menu only to users with permission.
+The option appears on the post overflow menu only in the feed and not in the post's detail view.